containernetworking/plugins/plugins/meta/iplink/README.md

 ## Overview

-This plugin changes some interface attributes, like 'ip link' command.
+This plugin provides a method to change interface attributes, like 'ip link' command.
-It does not create any network interfaces and therefore does not bring connectivity by itself.
-This iplink plugin applies changes to interfaces created by previously applied plugins as meta plugin.
-It is only useful when used in addition to other plugins.
+It can be used in a chain to apply several specific changes to interface previously configured by other plugin.

 ## Example configuration